DavidGrice/instaScrappy/README.md

 ### How to run
 1. Download the repository to any folder on your device.
-2. Open powershell/terminal window and change directories to where the instaScrappy.py
+2. Open powershell/terminal window and change directories to where the instaScrappy.py is located.
 3. Pip install the previously mentioned libraries.
 4. Type "python instaScrappy.py" in your terminal/powershell window and then follow the on-screen instructions.